nebari-dev/nebari/docs/source/admin_guide/argo-workflows.md

 ## Overrides of Argo Workflows Helm Chart values

 Argo Workflows is deployed using Argo Workflows Helm Chart version 0.13.1.
-The values.yaml for the helm chart can be overriden as needed via the overrides flag.
+The values.yaml for the helm chart can be overridden as needed via the overrides flag.
 The default values file can be found [here](https://github.com/argoproj/argo-helm/blob/argo-workflows-0.13.1/charts/argo-workflows/values.yaml).
 For example, the following could be done to add additional environment variables to the controller container.